michaelfeil/infinity/README.md

 ## Why Infinity:
 Infinity provides the following features:
 - **Fast inference**: The inference server is built on top of [torch](https:) and [ctranslate2](https://github.com/OpenNMT/CTranslate2) under the hood, getting most out of your **CUDA** or **CPU** hardware.
-- **Dynamic, optimal batching**: New embedding requests are queued while GPU is busy with the previous ones.
+- **Dynamic batching**: New embedding requests are queued while GPU is busy with the previous ones.
 New requests are squeezed intro your GPU/CPU as soon as ready.
 - **Correct and tested implementation**: Unit and end-to-end tested.
 API embeddings are identical to [sentence-transformers](https://github.com/UKPLab/sentence-transformers/) (up to numerical precision).
 Lets API users create embeddings till infinity and beyond.
 - **Easy to use**: The API is built on top of [FastAPI](https://fastapi.tiangolo.com/), [Swagger](https://swagger.io/) makes it fully documented.
 API specs are aligned to OpenAI.
 See below on how to get started.